 Most mobile phone providers offer customers international roaming services when signing up for their phone contract.
-If you have a very basic plan, you may not have the option for international roaming.
-If that is the case, you will not be able to use your mobile phone in Shanghai to make calls.
+If you have a very If that is the case, you will not be able to use your mobile phone in Shanghai to make calls.
 If you do have the option for international roaming, you usually have to contact your mobile provider to activate this feature and let them know you will be traveling to China.
 However, some mobile phone providers may not have roaming services available in China.
 If roaming in China is available, keep in mind that roaming can be very expensive, so make sure to ask your mobile provider about the rates for phone calls, text messages, and data usage.